 The last search displayed in the particular cohort Call/recall folder will display the total number of eligible patients that have received all immunisation in the scheduled time frame.

-The uptake figures and general childhood immunisation activity for each cohort can be found in the 1.
-0-6 Years folder.
-Each cohort will have a separate uptake folder.
+The uptake figures and general childhood immunisation activity for each cohort can be found in the 2.
+Uptake folder.
+Each cohort will have a separate folder.

-This will display the total number of children (based on age) and further broken down by those that have had all scheduled immunisations, those that have been partially immunised, those that have not had any immunisations and those that have declined or contraindicated in the scheduled time frame.
+This will display the total number of children (based on age) and further broken down by those that have any immunisation missing and those that have had all scheduled immunisations.

 Running the Searches

 The searches can be run individually or by search folders.
 Right click on the required search folder/search and select the Run option.
 This will Queue the searches and eventually provide the results.

 The Population Count column will display the total number of patients that meet the search criteria.